Free hotel cancellation policies are now the new norm

 There's little action hoteliers can take right now.
 We don't expect to see any significant changes to policies soon and a return to non-refundable bookings will probably be very gradual.

 But, when the change does start to happen our clients will know about it.
 Changes to comp set cancellations policies will be flagged in our competitive intelligence solution FornovaCI.
 When your competitors change their cancelation policy you will have the right information at the right time to make the right decision for your hotel.

-As always we’re continuing to monitor the market closely and will keep you up-to- date.
-You can arrange a free demonstration of FornovaCI here.
+As always we're continuing to monitor the market closely and will keep you up-to- date.
+You can arrange a free demonstration of FornovaCI.

-Keep on top of the cancellation policies of the hotel majors here.
+Keep on top of the cancellation policies of the major hotels here.